Last Updated on November 21, 2022 by Chris

 What Topic Should Your Blog Be About?

 Choosing what topic to write about is essential.
 You want to write something that people will love and appreciate.
 You want to write content that will help people and improve their lives, but you also want to make money in the process.
-When you think about writing openly, there’s no limit on what topic you can choose.
+When you think about writing openly, there’s no limit to what topic you can choose.
 You can even write about something as mundane as how to tie your shoes, or how to drink a bottle of water.
 Interestingly, you’ll draw an audience even with such content.

 The only problem with this approach is that it is inefficient.
 It doesn’t get you results fast enough, and chances are you may never even monetize your blog in the first place.
 Now that would be a tragedy, wouldn’t it?